pjotrp/heyu-run/README.md

 water bed and it reboots the ADSL router.
 For years the heyu tool did the job, loading the scheduler on a device named a CM11A, the schedule created by a Ruby script.
 The nice thing about the CM11A scheduler is that it runs independently even when computers fail.
-The bad thing is that the CM11A 'programming language' is archaic and limited.
-I wanted more control and move the scheduler and state machine to the 'server'.
+The not so nice thing is that the CM11A 'programming language' is archaic and limited.
+I wanted more control and move both the scheduler and state machine to the 'server'.

-Also, earlier I was running the heyu software on a laptop, which had to be on.
-Recently I moved the CM11A X10 controller to a Netgear WNDR3700 wifi router, which has heyu installed.
+Also, in earlier times I was running the heyu software on a laptop, which had to be on to program the CM11A.
+Recently I moved the CM11A X10 controller to a Netgear WNDR3700 wifi router, which also has heyu support.
 I described that [here](http://thebird.nl/hardware/OpenWRT_On_Netgear_WNDR3700.html).
 The Linux OpenWRT distribution has a package for a [Javascript](http://www.ossp.org/pkg/lib/js/)